Design-Dude/ddSpiral/README.md

 - You can leave the overlay open.
 It floats in anticipation of a new selection.
 - The plugin will receive the changeSelection event form Sketch while inactive but without any further action.
 - Check the option 'Auto update' and you don't have to click the 'Update' button anymore.
-- Check 'remove selection' and it will.
-Be careful not to destroy any important design work!

 ## Wishlist
-- Logarithmic scale for transition options
+- Logarithmic scale for transition options.
+- Some visual info button to this readme file.
+- Rotating version of the forced spiral.
+- Clean option to remove the preselected objects automatically (really?).
+- Update notice for new versions or other information.

 ## Known issue
 There is a known side effect that you can resolve yourself.
 Paths are made with bézier curves.
 The smoothness depends on the length of the path, in combination with the number of loops as well as the number of points per loop.
 If the combination doesn't match you can get unexpected turns.
 Especially if the route along an open path contains long or sharp turns.
 Try changing the path, number of loops or points for a better result.
 If you set the number of points very high, which you should not do of course, then you can see how the curve should actually run.
 Manually updating the tangents afterwards is of course also an option.